chrisgrieser/alfred-bibtex-citation-picker/README.md

 ## Setup
 1. [Download the latest release](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/releases/latest).
 2. In the workflow settings, set `bibtex_library_path` to the absolute path of your BibTeX library file (Workflow settings tutorial: [How to set environment variables in Alfred](https://www.alfredapp.com/help/workflows/advanced/variables/#environment)).
-3. Set a hotkey for the citation picker.
+3. Set a hotkey for the citation picker by double-clicking the respective field in the workflow window.

 ## Usage
 Press the hotkey in any text field to launch the citation picker.
-- Alternative you can also use the Alfred keyword `ct` or the [snippet trigger](https://www.alfredapp.com/help/workflows/triggers/snippet/) `###` (when snippet triggers are activated).
+- Alternatively, you can use the Alfred keyword `ct` or the [snippet trigger](https://www.alfredapp.com/help/workflows/triggers/snippet/) `###` (when snippet triggers are activated).

 ### Search
 - Search for the title, author/editor (last name), year, or, collection/journal-title.